madeyoga/Nano-Bot/README.md

 </a>

 ## Profile
-Nano-bot is designed for image sharing & music.
+Nano-bot is a totally free and open source discord bot designed for image sharing & music.
-- Deployed on Heroku cloud platform (Free).
 - Prefix: `n>`.
-To have Nano-Bot to response to your command, you need to use the prefix before the command name.
+To have Nano-Bot to response to your command, add the prefix before the command name.

-## Update v2.2.0 (2020/11/30)
-- Added custom prefix
-- Added new help command
-- Reimplement music commands

-### Custom Prefix
+## Custom Prefix
 You can now set a custom prefix using `set_prefix` command

 Example usage